-Yorkshire Puddings with Cheese and Chives
+Yorkshire Pudding with Cheese and Chives

 Yorkshire Puddings have always been a favorite side dish of mine.
 So I was nervous to put a spin on this roast dinner classic, but let me tell you: it works!
+You are going to love this easy Yorkshire pudding recipe.

 This recipe for Yorkshire Puddings has been sponsored by Burnbrae Farms.
 All opinions are my own.
+This post also contains affiliate links.

 Growing up, we had Yorkshire puddings with every roast beef dinner and it’s a tradition that I carry with me now that I have a family of my own.